Sudden shortness of breath, or breathing difficulty (dyspnoea), is the most common reason for visiting a hospital accident and emergency department.

 You should call your GP immediately if you have sudden shortness of breath, as there may be a problem with your airways or heart.

 If you've struggled with your breathing for a while, don't ignore it.
-See your GP as it's likely you have a long-term condition, such as obesity, asthma or chronic obstructive pulmonary disease (COPD), which needs to be managed properly.
+See your GP as it's likely you have a long-term condition that needs to be managed properly, such as obesity, asthma or chronic obstructive pulmonary disease (COPD).

 Your doctor may ask you some questions, such as: